Virtual Earth Jam

 Beauty Blog

-Do you love keeping up with all of the trends for beautiful skin?
-Becoming a licensed esthetician can combine your love of skincare into a rewarding career!
+Esthetics is the application of various techniques to the epidermal layer of the skin.
+This can include facials, waxing, and more!
 Estheticians focus on cosmetic treatments and is the practice of skincare and related skin beautification.
-This can be by means of a...
+This can be by the means of a facial, body...

 Get the Skills to be a Beauty Professional